coolbutuseless/emphatic/README.md

 - `hl_grep()` highlight regular expression matches in an object or string
-- Output from `hl_*()` functions will automatically be rendered in Rmarkdown and Quarto documents with output formats of html, PDF and typst.
+- Output from `hl_*()` functions will automatically be rendered in Rmarkdown and Quarto documents (where the output format is one of html, PDF or typst).
 - The highlighted output can be explicitly converted to other formats
   using:
   - `as_html()`